 What is High Conflict Personality?

-A person with a High Conflict Personality (HCP) usually has an underlying personality disorder, generally viewed as one linked to the “dramatic, emotional or erratic” cluster (Cluster B) that includes antisocial, borderline, narcissistic and histrionic personality disorders.
-Personality issues are pervasive, which are longstanding patterns of behavior and experience that adversely affect a person’s interrelationships with others and ability to function effectively in the world.
+A person with a High Conflict Personality (HCP) usually has underlying trauma associated with distinct personality traits.
+Traditional diagnostic categories characterize persons with these personality qualities as “dramatic, emotional or erratic” cluster (Cluster B) that includes antisocial, borderline, narcissistic and histrionic personality disorders.
+Personality issues are often longstanding patterns of behavior and experience that adversely affect a person’s interrelationships with others and ability to function effectively in the world.
 People with HCP do not necessarily fall neatly into one of these recognized categories.
 Instead, they can demonstrate symptoms from one or more of the Cluster B diagnostic categories, and they may by exclusion fit into the category of “Personality disorder not otherwise specified.”

 How is High Conflict Personality treated?